How To Make a Request for Quote // Step-By-Step Guide

 Remember that when you ask a supplier to make a quote, they will only use the information you provided about your product.
 In the previous section or blog post, you created a well-defined spec sheet.
 This is the time to start sharing it.
 When the supplier receives the product specification sheet, they will assign a project manager or an engineer to review it line by line and calculate the cost.

 You also need to ensure you can easily share the product spec sheet.
 Your contact with the factory will take the product spec sheet and share it with all appropriate departments and staff.
-What won’t be shared are the various emails you sent to them asking about the product, including questions, so if you requested a change in an email, it would not be included unless you update the product spec sheet.
+What won’t be shared are the emails you sent them about the product, including your questions.
+If you requested a change in an email, it won't be included unless you update the product spec sheet.

 How to create an RFQ